TESTMECS/black-sholes/api/README.md

 This API provides authenticated access to the Black-Scholes option pricing model calculations and heatmaps stored in the database.

+## API Implementation

+The API is implemented using FastAPI, a modern, fast (high-performance) web framework for building APIs with Python 3.7+ based on standard Python type hints.

+Key features:
+- JWT-based authentication
+- Pydantic models for request/response validation
+- Automatic OpenAPI documentation
+- SQLAlchemy ORM for database access

 ## Authentication

 The API uses JWT (JSON Web Token) authentication.
 To use the API, you need to: